Back to Member Resources Portal

 Mentors.
 Mentors are expected to commit to a 1-year mentorship period.
 This mentorship will begin by mentors initiating contact with the mentee as soon as they are paired.
 As part of initial contact, mentors should aim to do the following:

-- Make relevant introductions (e.g., mentor’s background, current areas of expertise, particular strengths as a mentor, goals and view of mentoring relationship)
+- Make relevant introductions (e.g., mentor’s background, current areas of expertise, particular strengths as a mentor, goals and view of mentoring relationship).

-- Elicit the mentee’s goals and expectations and work with her/him to determine whether the mentees expectations are reasonable, and to assess the feasibility and timeline for a mentee’s goals, based on the strengths and limitations of both parties.
+- Elicit the mentee’s goals and expectations and work with them to determine whether the mentees expectations are reasonable, and to assess the feasibility and timeline for a mentee’s goals, based on the strengths and limitations of both parties.

 - Be supportive, rather than critical or negative in providing feedback and advice.